StackVista/stackstate-docs/configure/topology/debug-topology-synchronization.md

 For integrations that run through StackState Agent, StackState Agent is a good place to start an investigation.
 - Check the [StackState Agent log](/setup/agent/about-stackstate-agent.md#deployment) for hints that it has problems connecting to StackState.
 - The integration can be triggered manually using the `stackstate-agent check <check_name> -l debug` command on your terminal.
-This command will not send any data to StackState.
+This command won't send any data to StackState.
 Instead, it will return the topology and telemetry collected to standard output along with any generated log messages.

 ### StackState Receiver